LAStools/LAStools/bin/lasoverage_README.txt

   By default the tool will set the classification of the overage points to 12.
-However, instead you can also choose to use the '-flag_as_withheld' or '-flag_as_overlap' (new LAS 1.4 point types only) flags or '-remove_overage' points from the output.
+However, instead you can also choose to use the '-flag_as_withheld' or '-flag_as_overlap' (new LAS 1.4 point types only) flags, '-remove_overage' points from the output, or '-classify_as 18' to a different classification.

+  Rather than classifying/flagging/deleting the overage you can also determine the '-entire_overlap' in the file and classify, flag, or delete it with the options described above.

   Below an explaination based on what Karl Heidemann of the USGS once told me regarding "overlap" versus "overage" points: